Devon County Agricultural Association

-Our Deputy President, The Rt Rev’d Nicholas McKinnel, Bishop of Plymouth, recorded this video newsletter when he was out and about at this year's Show.
+Our Deputy President, The Rt Rev’d Nicholas McKinnel, Bishop of Plymouth, recorded this video newsletter when he was out and about at the 2017 Show.

 The DCAA's subsidiary company, Westpoint Centre (Devon) Ltd, lets the buildings and land at Westpoint to external organisations for exhibitions, events, conferences and entertainment.

 The DCAA also runs a number of annual awards and bursaries:

 - The Prince of Wales Award for Devon community organisations, including schools, and small farms

 - Long Service Awards to recognise 30 years’ or more service in agriculture, horticulture or forestry